 The 2013 Election Compass

-The Israeli Election Compass is an online tool developed by IDI's Guttman Center for Surveys that enables users to compare their positions on key issues with those of the parties that ran for the Knesset in 2013.
-Find out where you are positioned on Israel's political landscape by clicking here.
+The Israeli Election Compass 2013 is an online tool developed by IDI's Guttman Center for Surveys that enables users to compare their positions on key issues with those of the parties that ran for the Knesset in 2013.
+Find out more about this project here.

 IDI's Elections and Parties Database provides basic information about Israel's political parties, their electoral achievements, and representation in the government, as well as the results of every Knesset election since the founding of the State.
 Begin your exploration with the 2013 elections.